AVSimulation/SCANeR-Quick-Starts/Pages/HT_Open_a_scenario/HT_Open_a_scenario.md

 :arrow_left: [Navigate the user interface](../HT_Navigate/HT_Navigate.md)

-# How to Open a scenario
+# How to open an existing scenario?

 You are looking for a pre-build scenario for your test case or to learn more about SCANeR features?